-This project involved the complete refurbishment and extension of a Grade II Listed Victorian terrace house in central Dublin.
-The aim was to explore a late Victorian raised ground housing typology in relation to contemporary lifestyle requirements, specifically through the investigation of the relationship between the lower and upper ground floors.
-The main stairwell and associated return levels were significantly altered to more closely connect the two floors, while walls at first floor level were reconfigured to draw daylight deep into the lower ground floor through the roof.
+This project involved the complete refurbishment and extension of a Listed Victorian terrace house in central Dublin.
+The design focused on examining how a raised ground housing style from the late Victorian era could meet the needs of modern living.
+Specifically, it explored how the lower and upper ground floors could be interconnected to accommodate contemporary lifestyle requirements.
+The main stairwell and associated return levels were altered to connect the two floors more closely, while walls at the first–floor level were reconfigured to draw daylight deep into the lower ground floor through the roof.

 - Dartmouth Square House

 - January 2011